munificent/game-programming-patterns/book/observer.markdown

 every subject when they get destroyed.
 If you implement the logic for that once in your base observer class, everyone using it doesn't have to remember to do it themselves.
 This does add some complexity, though.
-It means each *observer* will need a list of the *subjects* its observing.
+It means each *observer* will need a list of the *subjects* it's observing.
 You end up with pointers going in both directions.

 ### Don't worry, I've got a GC